-- Explore the Monkey Forest & historic temples in Ubud
+- Explore the Monkey Forest and historic temples in Ubud

 - Take a safari drive around an active volcano

-- Relax in tropical paradise on the Gili Islands
+- Relax in a tropical paradise on the Gili Islands

 - Enjoy amazing sunsets from trendy Seminyak

-Day 1: Arrival in Bali, transfer to Ubud
+Day 1: Arrive in Bali, Transfer to Ubud

 Welcome to the Island of Gods!
 Your driver will pick you up from the airport and drive you through the beautiful Balinese countryside to your hotel in Ubud, where you will have the day to relax, settle in, and enjoy the tropical jungle views and famous Balinese hospitality.

-With a history dating back to the eighth century, a historic reputation as a center for natural medicine and healing, and a plethora of interesting sights to visit including historic temples, waterfalls, and terraced rice paddies, Ubud is one of the most fascinating and beautiful destinations in Bali.
-The drive from the airport to Ubud is stunning, but, with notoriously bad traffic and the odd religious street parade, it can take a while.
+With a history dating back to the eighth century, a historical reputation as a center for natural medicine and healing, and a plethora of interesting sights to visit, including historic temples, waterfalls, and terraced rice paddies, Ubud is one of the most fascinating and beautiful destinations in Bali.
+The drive from the airport to Ubud is stunning, but with notoriously bad traffic and the odd religious street parade, it can take a while.

 Day 3: Monkey Forest & Ubud Temples

 Start off today's Ubud adventures with a visit to the Sacred Monkey Forest to meet the long-tail macaques.
-Home to about 750 monkeys, there are also three Hindu Temples in the forest which were built around 1350.
-One of the temples is known as Pura Dalem Agung Padangtegal or, 'the Great Temple of Death', whilst another is a 'Holy Spring' bathing temple, like Tirta Empul, which you will visit later.
+Home to about 750 monkeys, there are also three Hindu Temples in the forest, which were built around 1350.
+One of the temples is known as Pura Dalem Agung Padangtegal or "the Great Temple of Death," while another is a "Holy Spring" bathing temple, like Tirta Empul, which you will visit later.

 After exploring Monkey Forest, make your way to the UNESCO World Heritage-listed temple of Goa Gajah.
-Literally translated to 'Cave of the Elephant', this 9th-century sanctuary was only rediscovered by Dutch archaeologists in 1923.
-To enter the temple, you must walk down a long flight of steps and through the mouth of the 'Elephant' into the cave.
-Don't worry though, this intimidating character, "Boma", is not at the entrance of the temple to scare the faithful and the visitors but to dissuade the evil spirits from entering the site.
+Literally translated to "Cave of the Elephant," this ninth-century sanctuary was only rediscovered by Dutch archaeologists in 1923.
+To enter the temple, you must walk down a long flight of steps and through the mouth of the "elephant" into the cave.
+Don't worry, though, this intimidating character, "Boma," is not at the entrance of the temple to scare the faithful and the visitors but to dissuade the evil spirits from entering the site.

-Day 4: Ubud to Gili Air via Padangbai
+Day 4: Transfer to Gili Air via Padangbai

 The boat trip over to the island should take around an hour and a half.
 This afternoon, you're free to relax and do as you please.
 You can go snorkeling, organize scuba diving, take a cooking class, or just relax on the beach before enjoying an epic sunset.